-This SRRR Plan was accepted by the EPA on September 29, 2016, and needs to be implemented by September 29, 2020.
+The Orems Sewershed SRRR Plan was accepted by the EPA on September 29, 2016.
+Implementation of the Orems SRRR plan recommendations have been delayed by real estate acquisition issues and will occur after the original September 29, 2020 deadline.

 There are multiple projects under design in Orems, below is a list of the proposed projects.